Silver bachelor teapot

 A beautifully made teapot in the George II bullet style with hand-raised circular body and straight cast spout.
 The lid has a discrete flush hinge - a sign of quality - and is surrounded by hand-engraved lattice and mask decoration that would have been popular in the 1730s when this style was originally made.

-The bachelor teapot is a charming piece of antique silver, being simply a smaller version of full-size teapots, but intended for one person.
+The bachelor tea service is a charming set of antique silver, being simply a smaller version of a full-size tea set, but intended for one person.
 Occasionally mistaken as part of a child's tea service, they are deliberately petite and were created long before the advent of the tea bag!

 A silver teapot pours like no other